AdguardTeam/AdguardKnowledgeBase/05.ios/04.safari-web-extension/docs.en.md

 If you use this method, you may have to go to Safari settings to grant AdGuard extension the necessary permissions anyway.

-You should now be able to see the AdGuard icon in the Safari browser's address bar.
+You should now be able to see AdGuard among the available extensions.
 Tap it, and then tap on the yellow **i** icon.
 Enable **Advanced protection** by tapping the *Turn on* button and confirming the action.

 >If you use AdGuard for iOS without Premium subscription, you won't be able to enable **Advanced protection**.